What is a Urinary Tract Infection(UTI)?

 Symptoms of a Urinary Tract Infection

-A urinary tract infection can cause various symptoms, depending on where the disease is located.
+A urinary tract infection can cause various symptoms, depending on the disease’s location.
 The most common symptom is a burning sensation when urinating.
 Other symptoms may include:

 - Cloudy or bloody urine